oswen138/portfolio-/README.md

 ## Description
 The purpose of this code is to display a landing page for my future work portfolio using the HTML and CSS knowledge gained from the first week of lessons.
-Access link to site by clicking [here](https://github.com/oswen138/portfolio-page.git).
+Access link to gh pages by clicking [here](https://oswen138.github.io/portfolio-page/).

 ## Setup/Installation Requirements
-* Open your internet browser of choice.
-* Use existing Github account or create one.
-* Go to the account of the user with the repository for the project.
-* You can either fork or clone repository to your desktop.
+* Clone existing repository on your local machine.
-* Use template as is or add your own css and html.
+* Clone git linkable library with command $git clone https://github.com/oswen138/portfolio-page.git
+* You can add target directory name after the link.
+* Alternatively you can download zip files or checkout with SVN using the web URL.

 ## Known Bugs
 No known bugs exist yet